Compete in your own space, and win your share of $30,000 and get on the ISA Development Slate!

 Screenplays adapted from your own self-published books, plays, or other source material are eligible if you have retained all rights to your work.

-Adaptations from other works are permissible provided you have the writer’s written permission to adapt the work.
+Adaptations from other works are permissible, provided all rights have been secured to adapt the work.

 Those that receive a free script feedback are not eligible to receive a free resubmission, which may come as an option with purchased script analyses or unless otherwise stated in a promotion.

 Entries and payments are accepted online only.
 We’re GREEN!

 Promotions must be used at the time of submission and will not be added to previous submissions.